E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - Companies planning aggressive scaling or regional expansion

-Action: Check with IMDA or a PSG/EDG consultant before committing.
-A well-structured solution can be 50–70% cheaper after grants.
+Action: Check with IMDA before committing.
+A well-structured solution can be 50-70% cheaper after grants.

 Local Payment Integration

-All three platform options support local payments, but custom solutions offer the tightest integration.
+Singapore customers expect GrabPay, DBS PayLah, OCBC Pay Anyone, Stripe, Atome, and more.
+All three approaches support local payments, but custom solutions offer the tightest integration.

-- Shopify: Data centers in multiple regions; PDPA compliance built-in
+- Shopify: Data centres in multiple regions; PDPA compliance built in

 - Custom: You control data location and can ensure PDPA compliance from the ground up